Probing the Phenomenology of Dark Matter from Decoupled Freeze-Out: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper we have shown that in a simple model where we have added a dark matter particle and two mediators to the SM, DM formation based on the decoupled FO mechanism can be achieved for mediators and dark matter masses of the order of the electroweak scale or below.
-Even though important constraints are imposed on the model from DM indirect detection, from the CMB when the DM annihilation process is $s$-wave, as well as from BBN, direct detection plays no role because the couplings of the mediators to quarks is feeble.
+In this paper, we have focused on probing decoupled freeze-out through DM indirect detection, which is typically challenging for non-thermal dark matter scenarios.
+By considering a setup with dominant $s$-wave annihilation, we identify a highly testable parameter region within the reach of CMB, Fermi-LAT and radio observations, with indirect detection bounding the parameter space from above and BBN from below, leaving a viable region.
+We show in a simple model where we add a dark matter particle and two mediators to the SM, DM formation via decoupled FO mechanism can be achieved for mediator and dark matter masses of the order of the electroweak scale or below.
+While strong constraints arise from indirect detection and from the CMB, owing to the DM annihilation process being $s$-wave, as well as from BBN, direct detection plays no role because the couplings of the mediators to quarks is feeble.
 This is in contrast with the secluded FO scenario where the larger couplings of the mediators to quarks lead to important constraints from direct detection.
 Thus we conclude that DFO scenarios are more widely viable than the secluded FO scenario.

 Note however that all our results rely on the assumption that $g_{a\chi}=g_{\phi\chi}$.
 As we tested numerically and can intuitively understand, this case is quite generic.
 The region that yields the correct relic density is governed by the interaction $\chi \bar \chi \leftrightarrow a \phi$, which is $s$-wave and inversely proportional to the coupling combination $(g_{a\chi}\,g_{\phi\chi})^2$.
 Both CMB and indirect detection constraints depend on the same combination of couplings.
 Thus our results -- for the relic density, CMB and indirect detection constraints --- remain valid for different ratios $r=g_{a\chi}/g_{\phi\chi}$ as long as the product of the coupling remains constant and the two couplings are of the same order.
 Changing the ratio $r>1$ will lead to a shift upward of the allowed region in the $g_{a\chi}-m_\chi$ plane by a factor of approximately $\sim \sqrt{r}$.
 Since the bounds from BBN are independent of $g_{a\chi}$ and $g_{\phi\chi}$ they will also shift upward and so will the bounds from CMB and indirect detection.
 However when there is a large splitting between $g_{a\chi}$ and $g_{\phi\chi}$, we expect a different behaviour.